 Chrome / Brave

-Below is the original post, although the setting it describes is no longer available for many users.
+Below is the original post, although the setting it describes is no longer available for many users, including me.

 UPDATE: An increasing number of users have reported that they no longer see the options to switch between the interfaces below.
 Facebook usually rolls out changes to some users at a time.
-At the time of writing, I still see the options to switch between Classic and the new versions on my account, but it’s possible that Facebook has already removed the options from your account.
+At the time of writing, I still see the options to switch between old Facebook (or Classic) and the new versions on my account, but it’s possible that Facebook has already removed the options from your account.

 If it hasn’t, you’ll likely see a warning message that Classic Facebook is going away soon when you log in: